The Book In A Single Sentence

 - Something is meaningful because others think so as well.
 Milestones like birthdays and the New Year are social constructs.
 Collectively, we’ve decided that these events are important.

 - Most laughter comes not from hearing funny things.
 It’s a social reaction that is concerned more about relationships than humour.
 Laughing tells the group, “I’m with you.
 I’m part of your group”.
+This is why laughter is 30 times more common in social settings than private ones.

 - Purpose trumps passion.
 Passion is individualistic.
 It can energise us but it also isolates us because my passion isn’t yours.
 In contrast, purpose is something that people can share.
 It knits groups together.